wombleton/gitlaw-nz/acts/L/Land Transfer Act 1952.md

     (2) A corporation may authorise any person to certify on its behalf.

-    (3) Every person who falsely or negligently certifies to the correctness of any such application or other instrument commits an offence, and is liable on summary conviction before a District Court Judge to a fine not exceeding $100\.
+    (3) Every person who falsely or negligently certifies to the correctness of any such application or other instrument commits an offence, and is liable on conviction before a District Court Judge to a fine not exceeding $100\.

     Compare: 1915 No 35 s 175

-    Section 164(1): amended, on 1 August 2008, by [section 343][461] of the Lawyers and Conveyancers Act 2006 (2006 No 1).
+    Section 164(1): amended, on 1 August 2008, by [section 343][463] of the Lawyers and Conveyancers Act 2006 (2006 No 1).

     Section 164(1) proviso: amended, on 1 April 1980, pursuant to [section 12][376] of the Judicature Amendment Act 1979 (1979 No 124).

+    Section 164(3): amended, on 1 July 2013, by [section 413][440] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 164(3): amended, on 1 April 1980, pursuant to [section 18(2)][462] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 164(3): amended, on 1 April 1980, pursuant to [section 18(2)][464] of the District Courts Amendment Act 1979 (1979 No 125).

 ##### 164A Certification